Who We Are

 At the beginning of each regular session, the Council elects, from among the representatives, a Chairperson and the following officers: a First Vice-Chairperson, a Second Vice-Chairperson and a Rapporteur.
 The officers are elected for a one-year term and hold office until their successors are elected.
 They are eligible for re-election.

-First Vice-Chairperson: His Excellency Dr. Lansana Gberie, Ambassador to Switzerland and Permanent Representative to the United Nations and other international Organisations, including the World Trade Centre in Geneva.
+First Vice-Chairperson: His Excellency Ambassador Mr Seong deok Yun Permanent Representative of Korea to the United Nations Office and other international organizations in Geneva.

-Second Vice-Chairperson: Her Excellency Ms. Katharina Stasch, Ambassador and Permanent Representative of Germany to the United Nations Office and other international organizations in Geneva.
+Second Vice-President His Excellency Ambassador Luis Chuquihuara Chil, Permanent Representative of Peru to the United Nations Office and other international organizations in Geneva.

 Ambassador Chuquihuara Chil has served as Peru's Permanent Representative to the Organisation of American States (OAS) and to the European Union (EU);Ambassador of Peru to Belgium, Luxembourg, El Salvador, Belize, Switzerland and Liechtenstein; Consul General of Peru in London and Chicago; Resident Representative of Peru to the World Economic Forum - WEF (Davos Forum) and the Central American Integration System (SICA).
 Ambassador Chuquihuara Chil has also served as Assistant Secretary-General and then Secretary-General of the Presidency of Peru; Presidential Advisor on external management of the State; and Head of the Cabinet of Advisors to the Presidency of the judiciary and his representative to the national agreement.